 Yet most people don’t know what the month’s “golden ribbon” signifies: a desperate, unmet need for greater funding to find treatments.
 Headlines about advances in cancer therapies for adults obscure the astonishing fact that, for kids, there is no treatment revolution.
-Only 2 (a third in 2015) new pediatric cancer drugs have been approved for children over the past 30 years, and national and pharmaceutical funding for new therapies is virtually non-existent.
+Only 6 (as of 2020) new pediatric cancer drugs have been approved for children over the past 35 years, and national and pharmaceutical funding for new therapies is virtually non-existent.

 I don’t want to share with you the statistics, the numbers about the stark reality of childhood cancer.
 I do want to ask you, have you ever been a child?